 A lot of gyms expect new clients to sign a waiver or disclaimer which many people then believe that the gym cannot be held responsible at all for any injuries the client may sustain.
 However, these types of waivers and disclaimers are not always completely legally binding and certainly do not mean that they cannot be held liable if someone was to become injured whilst on their premises no matter the circumstances.

-Under the Unfair Contract Terms Act 1977, a company who requires their new client’s to sign a waiver or disclaimer, is not then excluded from any compensation claim.
+Under the Unfair Contract Terms Act 1977, a company that requires their new client’s to sign a waiver or disclaimer, is not then excluded from any compensation claim.
 Compensation claims made for personal injuries due to negligence can still be brought against them.

 If you are unsure of your rights because you signed a waiver or disclaimer at your gym, contact Legal Helpline to find out if you will be able to file a gym injury claim.